openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/centralLobule
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Central lobule' is a cerebellum vermis lobule.
-It is part of the cerebellum anterior vermis.
+   :definition: Is a cerebellum vermis lobule.
+Is part of the cerebellum anterior vermis. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003021) ('is_a' and 'relationship')]
    :description: The central lobule is a small square lobule, situated in the anterior cerebellar notch.
-It overlaps the lingula, from which it is separated by the precentral fissure; laterally, it extends along the upper and anterior part of each hemisphere, where it forms a wing-like prolongation, the ala lobuli centralis.
-[WP,unvetted].
+It overlaps the lingula, from which it is separated by the precentral fissure; laterally, it extends along the upper and anterior part of each hemisphere, where it forms a wing-like prolongation, the ala lobuli centralis. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003021)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101897
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003021#central-lobule-1
    :name: central lobule